adrianco/r-tesla-telemetry/README.md

  ptf splits the data into laps, and calls plap on each to generate a row for each lap in the data frame

+ To install it, first visit http://www.r-project.org and download and install the package.
+ After starting R, if you know the vi editor:
+ `> ptf <- vi()` and read in or cut and paste the code from ptf.R `> plap <- vi()` and read in or cut and paste the code from plap.R

+ There's an example data file uploaded as well.
+It's truncated half way through lap 5.